patrickJarv/ee250_DanceParty/README.md

   - Project Email Password: EE250temp
 - Open up spotifyPlayer.py on your device/laptop and insert your Spotify username at Line 20.
 Save.
 - Run the siri_connector.py on your device/laptop
-- Open your device/laptop and open [Spotify](spotify.com) and click "Open Web Player"
+- Open your device/laptop and open [Spotify](spotify.com) and click "Open Web Player". **Recommended to not do this in a Virtual Machine**
 - Say to Siri on your iOS: "Note Spotify test Artist start"
 - This will create a Google popup that shows a blank tab but a unique URL.
 Copy that URL and paste it into the terminal and hit Enter.
 - You are all set!
 Now you can use Siri on your iOS and say the below commands to play your songs!